UniverseSquared/slini/README.md

 # SLINI

-A small and simple INI parser made in lua.
+A small and simple INI parser made for lua and [LÖVE](https://love2d.org) projects.

 # Usage